xwmx/nb/README.md

 entire program is a single well-tested Bash script that can be copied anywhere and should continue working as long as Bash, Git, and standard Linux / Unix environments exist.
-Since `notes` files are normal markdown files, it's easy incorporate or switch to any other tool, or just manage your notes manually in your shell or file browser.
+Since `notes` files are normal markdown files, it's easy to incorporate or switch to any other tool, or just manage your notes manually in your shell or file browser.

 #### Dependencies